Summary of Elizabeth Murray

 Biography of Elizabeth Murray

-Elizabeth Murray was born in 1940 in Chicago, Illinois and grew up in Bloomington, Indiana.
+Elizabeth Murray was born in 1940 in Chicago, Illinois and grew up in Bloomington, Illinois.
 Her parents were Irish immigrants and her mother took care of the family, while her father worked as a lawyer.
 Despite her father's job and a few good early years, the family often struggled financially and experienced some bouts of brief homelessness.
 Murray admired her mother's artistic abilities; particularly her painted miniatures, but saw her as "a typical woman of the thirties.
 She didn't have the whereabouts to make herself have a career."
 Despite her parents' traditional background, they didn't pressure her to get married and have a family; rather, they expected she would become a commercial artist due to her love of drawing.

 Murray adored cartoons and animation, and once wrote to Walt Disney offering to be his secretary.
 She stated, "All my ideas about art came from looking at comic books".
 As a young person she drew animals, children and adults, and 'Cowboys and Indians', sometimes selling the drawings for a few cents a piece.